mohtechnology/Flask-Extensions/README.md

 **Use:**

-* Manage Docker containers directly from VS Code.
+* Manage Docker containers directly from VS Code.<br>
   ✅ *Essential for building and running containerized Flask apps.*

 ---